-The Office of Institutional Compliance oversees the University's compliance with federal law and handles all complaints of discrimination.
-The Title IX Coordinator is designated to oversee the University's compliance with Title IX and provides consultation, investigation, and disposition of all inquiries and complaints of alleged discrimination on the basis of sex, including sexual harassment, sexual assault, dating violence, domestic violence, stalking, and any other forms of discrimination on the basis of sex.
+The Office of Institutional Compliance oversees Lincoln Memorial University ("LMU") and J. Frank White Academy's ("JFWA") compliance with federal law and handles all complaints of discrimination.
+The Title IX Coordinator is designated to oversee the University's compliance with Title IX of the Education Amendments of 1972.
+The Title IX Coordinator coordinates the University's response to and provides consultation, investigation, and disposition of all inquiries and complaints of alleged discrimination on the basis of sex, including sexual harassment, sexual assault, dating violence, domestic violence, and stalking, in accordance with the University's policies and procedures., and any other forms of discrimination on the basis of sex.